 Now consider strong focussing close to an interaction point, necessary to increase the instantaneous luminosity (Equation (2)).
-The emittance ellipse of the right-hand part of Figure 4 would stretch up and down to more extreme values of x'.
-Due to Liouville's theorem, the width of the ellipse would shrink, and after a short propagation time the beam size in x would be much smaller than it started.
-This is where the interaction point should be located.
+If the x-width of the ellipse in Figure 3 (left) is to become substantially narrower, then the size in x' must increase by Liouville's theorem.
 However, high values of x' correspond to particles travelling at large angles with respect to the ideal beam line, and so the beam will quickly diverge again, requiring more focussing to avoid losses from collisions with the beam pipe wall.
 Therefore, the final focussing magnets should be as close to the interaction point as possible, to increase the maximum tolerable beam divergence.
-In addition, it is desirable to have the overall emittance as low as possible, which allows for a smaller beam size for a given maximal divergence.
-This is achieved through beam cooling.
+It is also clearly desirable to keep the overall emittance as small as possible, which can be achieved via beam cooling.